ZipingXu/ZipingXu.github.io/_includes/about/zh.md

 Graphic design and baseball are also my hobbies.
-You can find some of my works in ``PORTOFOLIO``.
+You can find some of my works in [PORTFOLIO](https://zipingxu.github.io/portfolio/).

 Open for everyone who wants to communicate with me!
-My email is [pkuluke@gmai.com](pkuluke@gmai.com).
+My email is [pkuluke@gmail.com](pkuluke@gmail.com).